Architectural Emergency Lights

 How do I control glare on glossy finishes or glass walls?

-Use fixtures with asymmetric optics or add cut-off shields, then fine-tune head aim during commissioning to keep light off reflective surfaces while maintaining egress levels at 90 minutes.
+Use fixtures with asymmetric optics, glare shields, or cut-off lenses, then fine-tune head aim during commissioning.
+The goal is to keep light off reflective surfaces while still maintaining egress levels at the 90-minute point.

 When should I choose recessed vs. ultra-slim surface housings?

-Recessed housings disappear into ceilings and soffits where sightlines matter most (galleries, lobbies).
-Ultra-slim surface units are ideal where ceiling depth is limited or access above the ceiling is restricted.
+Recessed housings visually disappear into ceilings and soffits where sightlines matter most (galleries, lobbies).
+Ultra-slim surface units are ideal where ceiling depth is limited, plenum access is restricted, or you want simpler serviceability.

 Can architectural emergency lights be remote-capable?